Faiqa-batool/Tailwind-CSS-Tutorial/README.md

 # Tailwind-CSS-Tutorial
-A step by step complete guide and code on how to set up Tailwind css and create an example Tailwind css project
+A step by step complete guide on how to set up Tailwind css and create an example Tailwind css project